ntpt7921/RaspPi_AttendanceSystem/nfc/README.md

 blockContent = cardReader.readCard(cardUID, blockNum)
 success = cardReader.writeCard(cardUID, blockNum, content)
 # blockNum is the block number
-# content is value to be written to the specified block, is a 16 byte byte stream
+# content is value to be written to the specified block, is a 16 byte byte array
 # blockContent is similar to content, but is the value read from block
 # success denotes that writting to card successfully complete
 ```